amorriscode/anthonymorris.dev/data/second-brain/sheryl-sandberg.md

 ## Quotes

-- "We hold ourselves back in ways both big and small, by lacking self-confidence, by not raising our hands, and by pulling back when we should be leaning in."
+> We hold ourselves back in ways both big and small, by lacking self-confidence, by not raising our hands, and by pulling back when we should be leaning in.

 [[Quote]] [[People]]